Why You Should Choose Hemsworth Arts & Community Academy For Your Child

 If a Wakefield pupil is not successful in securing a place at any school he/she has preferenced, a school place will be allocated in accordance with the Wakefield Co-ordinated Admission Arrangement Scheme.

-Year 7 Induction Booklet - This booklet contains all the information you need to know about joining Hemsworth Arts & Community Academy in September 2017.
+Year 7 Induction Booklet - This booklet contains all the information you need to know about joining Hemsworth Arts & Community Academy.